 Concerned about women’s safety in the region, the Drukpa saw an opportunity to help in the fight against sexual predators.

 One of the participants, Tsering Yangchen, a 23-year-old student, feels like the nuns’ training has been helpful to her in many ways.
-“I am often uncomfortable going to the market as there are boys standing around looking, whistling, and cat-calling.
+“I am often uncomfortable going to the market as boys stand around looking, whistling, and cat-calling.
 I was always hesitant to say anything, but now I feel much more confident to speak out and even protect myself if I have to.”

 “We wanted to do something to change this attitude that girls are less than boys and that it’s okay to sell them,” she said, adding that their bicycle trek showed that women can be equally as strong and as powerful as men.